Alllllier/Revolve/README.md

 # Revolve

 ```
-thre must be a good ending.
+there must be a good ending.
 ```